 The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The patient may receive:

 Portuguese man-of-war and sea nettle stings are rarely deadly.
 Sea wasp stings can be deadly in minutes.
+The overall mortality rate after box-jellyfish stings may approach 15% to 20% in select locales.

 Simon B, Hern HG Jr. Wound management principles.
 In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
+Rosen's Emergency Medicine - Concepts and Clinical Practice.
 7th ed.
 Philadelphia, Pa: Mosby Elsevier; 2009:chap 56.

 Isbister GK, Caldicott DG.
 Trauma and evenomations from marine fauna.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 196.